potmesil/Snake/README.md

 # Snake
-Prototype of snake game in Unity.
+Prototype of snake game in Unity 2020.3.48f1.